sanger-tol/treeval/docs/genealignmentsynteny.md

 done
 ```

-This python script command here, in english, means.
-Take the file, uncompressed, that I downloaded from ncbi and cut it into pieces.
-A fasta file looks something like this, with headers (lines starting with `>`) and sequence (The usual ATGC's):
+This python script command here, in English, means.
+Take the file, uncompressed, that I downloaded from NCBI and cut it into pieces.
+A Fasta file looks something like this, with headers (lines starting with `>`) and sequence (the usual ATGC's):

 ```markdown
 > SCAFFOLD_1_DATA_ON_METHODS